matematiflo/SumsOfSquares/SumSq/Sols.md

 Let `S T` be types.
 Let `P : T → Prop` be a predicate on `T` and let `f : S → T` be a function from `S` to `T`.
 Assume that the proposition `∀ x : S, P (f x)` has a proof and that the proposition `∀ y : T, ∃ x : S, y = f x` has a proof.
 Show that the proposition `∀ y : T, P y` has a proof.

+Examples of formalisations for this result are provided below.

 ```lean
 example {S T : Type} (P : T → Prop) (f : S → T) (hPf : (∀ x : S, P (f x))) (y : T) : (∃ x : S, y = f x) → P y := by
   intro hy